PLEASE-READ/Symph0ny/README.md

 ◌¨̮͚ *.ﾟDSMP, MHA, yam cookie kinnies/irls, ankha, genshin(unless i know u)◌¨̮͚ *.ﾟ

-man idk what to put here im not good with introduction pages, just follow these rules ig, also pls tell me if im sitting on someone as i have alot of people in my hidden
+please tell me if i am sitting on anyone bc i have alot of people hidden / blocked i will most likely be off tab so if u wanna int maybe just say "hello?" or somthing and if i dont respond im afk or ur on my dni list if im at spawn ill most likely be on tab, i like reading peoples conversations